Notice: This page requires JavaScript to function properly.

 3. Lookup and Reference

-It's important to understand that the criterion applies to the values or cells being evaluated for summation, not the sum itself.
-It’s easy to get confused and think that if the criterion isn't met, the function won’t return a sum.
+It's important to note that the criterion applies to the evaluated cells, not the sum itself.
+This can be confusing.
+It's easy to assume that if the criterion isn't met, nothing will be summed.

-You can break up this functions into a components and find the steps it do to emulate how it works.
-Let's start with and IF formula.
+You can break this function into its components and analyze the steps it takes to understand how it works.
+Let's start with an IF formula.

 ¿Todo estuvo claro?